 Pituitary adenoma

-Pituitary adenomas aren’t brain tumours, strictly speaking, but they have many similar symptoms and side-effects.
-These tumours form in the pituitary gland and are usually slow-growing and harmless.
-In fact, it’s estimated that up to 1 in 5 people will develop them at some point.
+Pituitary adenomas (also called pituitary neuroendocrine tumour or PitNET) aren’t brain tumours, strictly speaking.
+But they have many similar symptoms and side effects.
+These tumours form in the pituitary gland and are usually slow-growing.
+It’s estimated that up to one in five people will develop them at some point.

 On this page we’ll answer: